Anjuschenka/project-jacob/liascript-1.md

 > This channel has 84 videos which are mainly lectures.

 [Institut für Organische Chemie](https://video.tu-freiberg.de/channel/Institut-fuer-Organische-Chemie/16)
 > This channel has 88 videos which are not open to the public.
+And logged i you need an abo.

 [Anorganische Chemie](https://video.tu-freiberg.de/channel/Anorganische-Chemie/13)
 > This channel has 47 videos which are not open to the public.